efeslab/igor-ae/README.md

 Once imported, run the VM.
 The username and password are both `rtas21`.

 The `igor-ae` repository has already been cloned to `/home/rtas21`.
-The file structure is described at the top of this document.
+The file structure is described at the top of this README.

 ### Latency